 - have a full-time volunteer presence in the park with teams undertaking new tasks every week.

-- open our new plant nursery, raising native plants from seeds collected from within the park to supply our revegetation efforts.
-When fully operational, the nursery will house 20,000 seedlings and help launch us towards our long-term goal of planting two million native trees in the park.
+- run our plant nursery, raising native plants from seeds collected from within the park to supply our revegetation efforts.
+Each year, this nursery grows 30,000 seedlings which are planted in the park each winter.

 - work with other partners across the Kaipara Region, particularly environmental groups and farm owners wishing to restore their reclaimed land back to native bush and improve water quality and biodiversity across the region.